ccao-data/model-sales-val/README.md

 # Flags at a Glance

-Currently (October 2023) sales from 2014 - present have been assigned sales.
+As of October 2023 sales from 2014 - present have been processed using our sales validation program.
 We assign flags to the following classes of preoperties:

 - **Residential** - 202, 203, 204, 205, 206, 207, 208, 209, 210, 211, 212, 218, 219, 234, 278, 295
 - **Condos** - 297, 299, 399

-Around 4.5% of these sales have some sort of `Outlier` classification.
+Around **4.5%** of these sales have some sort of `Outlier` classification.
 Within that 4.5% the makeup of the outlier distribution is approximately as follows:

 |Outlier Type           |Proportion            |
 |-----------------------|----------------------|